AlessioRepetto/agriclimate-intelligence/README.md

 4. notebooks/ETL_Production_Data.ipynb
 5. src/eda_utils.py
 6. notebooks/EDA_AgriClimate_Intelligence.ipynb
+7. src/modelling_utils.py
+8. notebooks/ML_Quantile_Modelling.ipynb
 ```

-The two ETL workflows are logically independent.
-Their curated outputs are combined during the analytical and data-preparation stages of the EDA.
+The ETL workflows produce the curated inputs.
+The EDA integrates and interprets them, engineers the crop-season representation, and prepares the modelling table.
+The modelling notebook then performs chronological model development and model selection.

 ## Reproducibility and known limitations

-The repository remains under active development.
+The repository is still evolving.
 Current limitations include:

-* no formal dependency or environment file;
+- no formal dependency or environment file;
-* no automated test suite;
+- no automated test suite;
-* no continuous-integration workflow;
+- no continuous-integration workflow;
-* some configuration remains inside notebooks;
+- some configuration remains inside notebooks;
-* the project is not packaged as an installable Python package;
+- the project is not packaged as an installable Python package;
-* raw datasets are not distributed through the repository;
+- raw and generated analytical datasets are not distributed through the repository;
-* Google Cloud access is required for the default execution path;
+- Google Cloud access is required for the default ETL/EDA cloud path;
+- TabPFN experiments require separate authenticated API access;
+- the final crop-specific model choices are not yet frozen;
-* the final modeling dataset has not yet been frozen;
+- the 2019–2022 final test has not yet been evaluated;
-* no predictive model or validated performance result is yet available;
-* exploratory associations should not be interpreted automatically as causal relationships.
+- predictive relationships should not automatically be interpreted as causal.

 ## Collaboration

 The `main` branch is protected.
-Contributors should work on a dedicated branch and open a pull request for review.
+Changes should be developed on a dedicated branch and merged through a pull request.

 Example: